-This gathering in Ireland was an honor to the heritage of a dear friend with roots in the Connemara region.
+This gathering in Ireland was an honour to the heritage of a dear friend with roots in the Connemara region.
 The celebration of Irish tradition was just beginning as we followed up our dinner with a nightcap of Irish coffee.

 The next morning feeling as though I needed to be pinched, I was in the main dining room experiencing a royal breakfast fit for a princess before heading out to explore more of the grounds.

 Picturesque moment after moment lured me into secret tunnels, winding trees and plush gardens, as I did my best to capture the experience through the lens of my camera.
-It was so breathtaking that I missed quite a few shots just to take it all in.
+It was so breath-taking that I missed quite a few shots just to take it all in.

 Our stay at Ashford was less than 24 hours and ended with our group of colleagues splitting off into an array of activities at the castle.

-Such as, spa, golf, tennis, equestrian, fishing, falconry, cycling, kayaking, archery and clay shooting.
+Activities such as, spa, golf, tennis, equestrian, fishing, falconry, cycling, kayaking, archery and clay shooting.
 Some decided to stay for a full on tea experience in the drawing room.

 I look forward to sharing more of my journey in Ireland.